 Steps to file FAFSA:

-Have your parent apply for an FSA ID, also.
+Have your parent apply for an FSA ID also, if you are a dependent for the purposes of the FAFSA.
 This will allow your parent to input tax information and will serve as your parent’s electronic signature.

 - You can file your FAFSA beginning October 1.
-Many schools award financial aid on a rolling basis so you will want to check with the schools you are interested in to see if they have a priority deadline (usually early March).
+Many schools award financial aid on a rolling basis so you will want to check with the schools you are interested in to see if they have a priority deadline.
 You can still file your FAFSA after that date, however, you may not be considered for certain financial aid.

 - Complete all sections about you, your school plans, and financial information.